Special Education Teacher Jobs in USA with Visa Sponsorship

 Are there alternatives to H-1B for international special education teachers?

-Yes, consider the J-1 teacher exchange program for temporary positions, or explore TN status if you're Canadian or Mexican.
+Yes, consider the J-1 visa teacher exchange program for temporary positions, or explore TN status if you're Canadian or Mexican.
 Some teachers also qualify for O-1 visas if they have extraordinary achievements in special education research, curriculum development, or specialized therapeutic techniques.

 What is the prevailing wage requirement for sponsored Special Education Teacher jobs?